-The car park is restricted to use of staff, organisational visitors and visiting agencies by agreement.

-The car park gates operate on a swipe card access system.
+Service User Requirements Operations Manual - Page 9 All clients are to be inducted to the service , following induction clients to sign user agreement which includes the following :- Passages have a ZERO TOLERANCE to weapons and anything that can be considered a weapon.
+I will not be abusive, threatening or violent towards other service users or staff. • I will treat all others with respect and dignity, which includes, but is not limited to, cultural backgrounds, sexual orientation and religious beliefs.
+I will not damage service property.
+I am aware I am not permitted to loiter or sleep outside the service at any time • I will not engage in any illegal activities at Passages or in the surrounding community.
+I will not bring or use alcohol, illicit substances or non-prescribed medication on the premises. • I will remain suitably dressed at all times, (i.e. shirt, shorts, jeans or trousers).
+I will not smoke in any of the buildings I will not play loud or offensive music while in the service I will be mindful of others when using offensive language Clients who breach any of these user requirements will be asked to leave the service and are made aware of this at induction.
+Parking Area The car park is restricted to use of staff, organisational visitors and visiting agencies by agreement.
+Parking Policy (draft to be approved) The car park gates operate on a swipe card access system.
 Regular visiting services e.g. Street Doctor have an allocated swipe.
 The Parking area has added security lighting and locked gates.
 There is no access to the parking area from the breakout client area.
-CCTV compares are in use around the convice and car park area.
-Clients are made awars of this during industion CCTC Policy (draft awaiting approval) CCTV cameras are in use around the service and car park area.
+CCTV CCTV cameras are in use around the service and car park area.
 Clients are made aware of this during induction.
-Footage can and will be viewed used as required.
+CCTC Policy (draft awaiting approval ) Footage can and will be viewed used as required.
 Smoking Designated smoking area for Young People in outdoor area, staff member allocated to Zone 4 responsibility.
 Designated smoking area for staff.
-Smoking with service users is never permitted Smoking Policy Operations Manual - Page 9 Alcohol and drugs Alcohol and drugs are not allowed in Passages-service users are provided with lockers to store items they cannot bring inside.
+Smoking with service users is never permitted Smoking Policy Operations Manual - Page 9 Alcohol and drugs Alcohol and drugs are not allowed in Passages - service users are provided with lockers to store items they cannot bring inside.
 Staff will ask service users to leave off the premises and correctly dispose of, any alcohol or drugs they have, if found to possess these items Operational Manual - Page 12 If someone appears to be at risk because of the amount they have consumed, staff should refer them to hospital.
 Call ambulance if intoxication levels are threat to life - 000 Alcohol and Drugs Signs and Symptoms in Resources > Practice Resources in the N:drive Drug and Alcohol Policy Risk Management Policy